After buying and seeing so much of the same stuff from Michael Cheney, including in the Copy Paste Commission program, I decided not to recommend it.

 Well if you’ve read my review of Michael Cheney’s Commission Black Ops (I call it CBO) or the other program he made called Commission Machines (CM), you basically already know what’s inside this “new” program:

 - The same info about FB is “revealed”.
-Both my review of CBO and CM cover that strategy so I don’t want to repeat it.
+Both my review of Commission Black Ops and Commission Machines cover that strategy so I don’t want to repeat it.

 - The same kind of offer to join a high ticket program is also made again just like in the other 2.